bennyLCK/tp/docs/UserGuide.md

 ### [3.2.10.
 Opening a Webpage for an Article](#32-managing-articles)

-* By clicking the `Link` button of your article that is highlighted in yellow box in the picture below, you can open up the webpage for your article that is added when you added the article.
+* By clicking the `Link` button of your article that is highlighted in yellow box in the picture below, you can open up the webpage for your article that was included in the article.
-* If the webpage does not open when clicked, it means that the `link` of the article is invalid.

   ![opening link](images/LinkFeatureSample.png)

+> [!WARNING]
+> PressPlanner does not check the validity of links.
+If the webpage does not open when clicked, it likely means that the `link` of the article is invalid.

 ## [3.3.
 Other Commands](#3-features)

 ### [3.3.1.
 Viewing Help](#33-other-commands) : `help`

-Shows a message explaining how to access the help page.
+Shows a message with the URL to access this User Guide.

 * Can also be accessed via the button at the top of the app
 * Can also be accessed via pressing the `F1` key on your keyboard